Velocity dispersion functions of pressure-supported galaxies in EAGLE simulations with varying active galactic nucleus feedback: Conclusion

-In order to investigate the physical mechanisms of AGN feedback that affect the stellar kinematics, we investigate the $M_{*} - \sigma_{*}$ scaling relations measured within a fixed 10 kpc aperture in EAGLE simulations.
-The $M_{*} - \sigma_{*}$ relations in all EAGLE simulations have essentially identical shapes that velocity dispersions are simply proportional to the stellar mass enclosed in the aperture we use for measuring velocity dispersion.
+In order to investigate the physical mechanisms of AGN feedback that affect the stellar kinematics, we investigated the $M_{*} - \sigma_{*}$ scaling relations measured within a fixed 10 kpc aperture in EAGLE simulations.
+The $M_{*} - \sigma_{*}$ relations in all EAGLE simulations have essentially identical shapes; velocity dispersions are simply proportional to the stellar mass enclosed in the aperture we used for measuring velocity dispersion.
 In other words, the discrepancy in the VDFs results from the underlying mass distribution rather than any peculiarity in the scaling relation between mass and stellar kinematics.

 We further show that stellar mass concentration varies significantly with AGN feedback.
 Galaxies in EAGLE-NoAGN display much stronger central mass concentrations (within 10 kpc) than their counterparts in the other runs.
-This is primarily driven by sustained central star formation in the absence of AGN feedback, as opposed to the suppressed central star formation seen in simulations with AGN.
+This is primarily driven by sustained central star formation in the absence of AGN feedback, as opposed to the suppressed central star formation seen in simulations with AGNs.
 These differences in stellar mass concentration naturally propagate to differences in stellar velocity dispersions.

-The VDF offers a promising probe of the dark matter (DM) subhalo mass function \citep{Sohn2017b, Sohn2024b}.
+The VDF offers a promising probe of the DM subhalo mass function \citep{Sohn2017b, Sohn2024b}.
 Prior studies \citep{Zahid2018, Sohn2024a} have highlighted a tight correlation between stellar velocity dispersion and the velocity dispersion of the host DM halo.
-As a next step, comparing the DM mass functions and DM VDFs from simulations will help place further constraints on the stellar VDF as a tracer of the underlying dark matter distribution.
+As a next step, comparing the DM mass functions and DM VDFs from simulations will help place further constraints on the stellar VDF as a tracer of the underlying DM distribution.